-You will have to pay tax when you sell your ETF investment for a capital gain or receive a dividend.
+You will have to pay tax when you sell your ETF investment for a capital gain, or when you receive a dividend.

 Generally, selling an ETF for a profit will trigger a capital gains tax liability in Australia.
 Some ETFs give you the underlying benefit of the assets sold, which means every time the ETF sells an asset, this will trigger a capital gain or loss for you.
 With other ETFs, a capital gains tax liability is only triggered when you sell the ETF.

 You might also be able to benefit from franking credits on the dividends paid by Australian companies that the ETF has invested in.

 Market impact of ETFs

-ETFs are a popular way to invest in many assets at the one time, through a single trade, but some argue that they can have a negative impact on the market.
+ETFs are a popular way to invest in many assets at the one time, through a single trade, but some argue that ETFs can have a negative impact on the market.

 ETF creation and redemption